boblete/boblete.github.io/README.md

 I want the work to provoke so I need better writing - time to get professional help

 In collaboration with Emma Kelly from brightondrama.co.uk we have started to characterise the machine.
-The Idea is that she/he/they is a clever but narcisistic silicone valley child in an adults body.
+The Idea is that she/he/they is a clever but narcissistic silicone valley child in an adults body.

 Incredibly shallow.
 ONly really interest in consuming and harvesting you to for data.
 It requires a character to attempt to illicit responses.
-What if the surveilance machine gets bored and wants to provoke you into making trouble - especially one so naive that it cannot understand its place in the world.
+What if the surveillance machine gets bored and wants to provoke you into making trouble - especially one so naive that it cannot understand its place in the world.
 Its only intent is reading you - and categerising you and once it is done it ignores you

 ###### Meeting with Emma Kelly from Brighton Writers Friday 27th November